Getting Ready to Prepare Your Tax Return

 Submitting Your Return(s)

 Sprintax offers e-filing options for many tax forms, so you may be able to file your returns from home if you use their software.

 Print, Sign, and Mail

-Remember to keep copies of what you file each year (in case your return gets reviewed and there is a problem or if the IRS audits you in the future).
+Always keep a copy of your annual tax filing (in case your return gets reviewed and there is a problem or if the IRS audits you in the future).
 You can save the PDFs to your computer or print an extra copy - do not rely on Sprintax to store copies of your tax returns, as you may not be able to access them in the future.

 Where's My Refund?

 If you have determined that you are due a refund for federal income tax purposes, it will take the IRS some time to process your refund.
 If you submit your return(s) on or close to the filing deadline, it is not uncommon to have to wait several weeks (sometimes 16 to 20 weeks) before receiving your refund or a notice.
-You can check the status of your return at this IRS link.
+You can check the status of your return at the IRS's website.